0 Items in Your Cart

-During an average workday, horticultural therapists usually spend much of their time working directly with clients.
+During an average workday, horticultural therapists spend much of their time working directly with clients.
 Horticultural therapists who hold management positions also need to spend time managing staff, arranging schedules, and perhaps overseeing the work of volunteers.
 One of horticultural therapists' most important responsibilities is to assign the right task to each client so that their skills are enhanced and their confidence is boosted.
 Clients who are already depressed, for example, won't feel much better when the hard-to-grow plants that they were assigned to watch over suddenly die.
 In order to determine what projects will suit their clients, horticultural therapists begin by assessing each client's mental and physical state.
 This assessment may involve talking to the clients, reviewing medical records, and consulting with a physician or other health care professional about a treatment plan.

 With the results from the assessment, therapists determine what kind of work will benefit the client.
 Therapists then assign the client a job.
 Therapists and clients may work in greenhouses, in outdoor garden areas on hospital grounds, in classroom-type settings to which the therapists have brought all the necessary supplies, or at community botanical gardens, to name a few locations.
 Depending on the work area, a client may be asked to put soil in cups to plant seeds, water a garden, or be part of a group activity in which something will be made from the garden's products, such as tea or dried flower arrangements.
 In some cases, the gardens' produce and plants are sold to help pay for expenses, such as the purchase of new seeds and plants.
 In this way, clients may be involved in business goals and continue to develop their sense of accomplishment.